Metaxas Line: History

 Before the outbreak of World War II, the additions made to the Roupel Fortress were considered to be too weak.
 Thus, it was decided that further fortifications should be constructed, not only in that particular region, but also along the entire northern Greek borderline.
 The plans were drawn up in 1935 and work began at Kerkini in 1936.
 The original intention was that the full fortifications' line reach as far along the border as Ormenion.
 Greece, however, became involved in World War II in 1940, thus preventing completion.
 At the war's outbreak, the fortification line had only reached Komotini, Thrace and was 155 km long.

 Like the Maginot Line on the Franco-German border, the Metaxas Line was outflanked by German forces specifically when the Germans invaded Greece in April 1941 through Yugoslavia.
 The German XVIII Mountain Corps and XXX Army Corps attacked the Metaxas Line before dawn on 6 April, but they encountered fierce resistance under the leadership of Brig.
 General Konstantinos Th.
 Bakopoulos, and after three days of fighting they had only limited successes.

-The 2nd Panzerdivision XVIII Mountain Corps with an enveloping move crossed the Yugoslavian borders, overcame Yugoslav and Greek resistance and captured Thessaloniki on the 9th of April.
-The capture of Thessaloniki forced the Greek East Macedonia Army Section to surrender on the 10th of April and the Metaxas Line battle was over.
+The 2nd Panzerdivision XVIII Mountain Corps with an enveloping move crossed the Yugoslavian borders, overcame Yugoslav and Greek resistance and captured Thessaloniki on 9 April.
+The capture of Thessaloniki forced the Greek East Macedonia Army Section to surrender on 10 April and the Metaxas Line battle was over.

 German General Wilhelm List, who led the attack against the Metaxas Line, admired the bravery and courage of these soldiers.
 He refrained from taking the Greek soldiers prisoner and declared that the army was free to leave with their war flags, on condition that they surrender their arms and supplies.
 He also ordered his soldiers and officers to salute the Greek soldiers (Beevor 2005, p.
 20).
 There were few troops to defend the line as most of the Greek Army was fighting against the Italians on the Albanian front.